saaimulation/Project-Aero/README.md

-# Project: Aero 🏎️
+# ST0 — Front Wing Project 🏎️
-Designing wings that (almost) qualify for Monaco — CAD → CFD → 3D print → Wind Tunnel
+Designing wings that (almost) qualify for Monaco — CAD → simulation → prototyping → iteration

-Welcome to the BATCAVE🦇

-This repo is where I document my Formula 1-inspired aero projects.
-From sketches in NX to simulations in SimScale and 3D prints at 3 am, as well as smoke tests in a homemade wind-tunnel.

-IT'S ALL HERE!

-I’m still early in the journey, so you’ll (hopefully) see the quality of my work improve lap by lap.
+This repo documents my attempt at designing a 2026-style F1 front wing in Siemens NX while learning more about aerodynamic design, CAD surfacing, manufacturing, and engineering workflows along the way.

+What started as a personal aero project quickly became a massive learning experience involving CFD issues, geometry problems, redesigns, failed prints, and incredibly valuable feedback from an Alpine F1 aerodynamicist.

+The goal was never to create a perfect F1 wing.
+It was to learn how real engineering development actually works:
+- iteration
+- problem solving
+- criticism
+- redesigning
+- and occasionally questioning every life decision at 2am

+Some ideas worked.
+Some absolutely did not.

+But honestly, that’s probably the most realistic part of the whole project.

 Grab a coffee (or duct tape) and enjoy the race ;)

 ---